discordjs/guide/guide/additional-info/updating-from-v14.md

 `NewsChannel` has been renamed to `AnnouncementChannel`.

+### PermissionOverwrites

+`PermissionOverwrites.resolve()` previously relied on cache if a snowflake was passed.
+This method no longer relies on cache and instead requires an explicit `type` if supplied.

 ### RoleManager

 `RoleManager#fetch()` used to return `null` when fetching a role that did not exist.
 This logic has been removed and will throw an error instead.